weronikagulij/ar-macau-game/README.md

 ### Quickstart

 To start the game you must have node installed.
 Go to the server folder and run in the console

 ```
 npm install
 npm start
 ```

+And run the same commands on the device you want to run application.
 Application should start on localhost:8080.
 To see the deck you must direct the camera to the following image

 ![alt text](https://i.imgur.com/aieLXEn.png)

-Application doesn't work on Google Chrome.
+Application may not work on Google Chrome.
 It's best to try it on Mozilla Firefox.

 ### Created with